annotation/text-fabric/docs/Implementation/Apps.md

         EXAMPLE_SECTION_TEXT | string | what a passage reference looks like in this corpus; just the plain text; used in the Help of the TF browser
         SECTION_SEP1 | string | separator between main and secondary sections in a passage reference; e.g. the space in `Genesis 1:1`
         SECTION_SEP2 |string |  separator between secondary and tertiary sections in a passage reference; e.g. the `:` in `Genesis 1:1`
-        FORMAT_CSS | dict | mapping between TF text formats and CSS classes; not all text formats need to be mapped DEFAULT_CLS | string | default CSS class for text in a specific TF text format, when no format-specific class is given in FORMAT_CSS
-        DEFAULT_CLS_ORIG | string | default CSS class for text in a specific TF text format, when no format-specific class is given in FORMAT_CSS; and when the TF text format contains the `-orig-` string; used to specify classes for text in non-latin scripts
-        CLASS_NAMES | dict | mapping between node types and CSS classes; used in pretty displays to format the representations of nodes of that type
         FONT_NAME | string | font family name to be used in CSS for representing text in original script FONT | string | file name of the offline font specified in FONT_NAME FONTW | string | file name of the webfont specified in FONT_NAME